What Is A Thought Disorder? Understanding the Types, Causes, and Effects

 Having difficulty processing thoughts or communicating clearly?

-How to proceed after diagnosis
+How to proceed after a serious mental health diagnosis

-Online therapy through platforms like BetterHelp has been proven as advantageous, if not more, than face-to-face therapy.
-A literature review of 17 studies on the effectiveness of online CBT contrasted with traditional therapy found that eCBT was more effective for depression.
-It was also noted that eCBT could be less expensive than face-to-face therapy.
+For example, one literature review of 17 studies on the effectiveness of online CBT contrasted with traditional therapy found that eCBT was more effective for depression.
+It was also noted that eCBT was often less expensive than face-to-face therapy.
 Online therapy for CBT can also be used for other mental health conditions.
-People with PTSD and anxiety have found relief through this type of treatment.

 Takeaway